By Steve Laser

 Long revered as the “Father of the Z” Nissan Legend Yutaka Katayama recently celebrated his 105th birthday in Japan.
 This is an amazing accomplishment for an automotive executive who lived his life in the fast lane.

-Known as “Mr. K” to Datsun and Nissan fans, he’s recognized across America (and the world) for his contributions in making Datsun a powerhouse in sports cars and helping to establish the brand in the U.S. If you’re not familiar with the amazing story of this man, we’re posting three videos and two press releases below from Nissan’s Global media website that cover his amazing journey.
+Known as “Mr. K” to Datsun and Nissan fans, he’s recognized across America (and the world) for his contributions in making Datsun a powerhouse in sports cars and helping to establish the brand in the U.S. If you’re not familiar with the amazing story of this man, we’re posting three videos and two press releases below from Nissan’s Global Newsroom that cover his amazing journey.

 Yoshihisa Hayata, who wrote the second story below, said that Mr. K, “Was inducted into the Automotive Hall of Fame in Dearborn, Michigan (1998), with his citation declaring that ‘he accomplished numerous great achievements in the USA, where motorization is highly advanced, because of his strong passion for automobiles, long-term management perspective, and diverse experiences, and, above all, because of his integrity — he loved, understood, and instinctively cooperated with and supported people regardless of nationality, ignoring borders.’
 He is a great figure in the automotive industry of whom Japan should be very proud.”